 After passing visible inspection, expiration, and the recall list, the seat is cleaned, tagged, cataloged and lined up for use.

 Call or email us to arrange for a porch pickup if you're in DFW or the Greater Houston area.
 DFW call 972-885-7020 | Houston call 346-386-6767 during normal business hours, or email firstname.lastname@example.org to make arrangements for a volunteer to pick up.

 What happens to a seat after a client travels with it?

-Publically donated seats may be kept by the client after travel if they need it and choose to accept it.
-We advise our clients who keep their seats to read the user guide and visit a fire station or local hospital to learn about using the seat correctly.
+Donated seats may be kept by the client after travel if they choose to accept it.
+We recommend our clients who keep their seats to visit a fire station or local hospital to learn about installing and using the seat correctly.

 Who installs the seats before travel?

-We have a certified car seat technician to install the seats before travel.
-Volunteer drivers are reminded to ensure should straps are in the correct position (above or below the shoulder) and check that the straps are snug.
-Parents are asked to buckle the child while volunteer drivers confirm everyone is buckled.
-In the event a car seat does not fit the child correctly (being too large or too small), the driver may stop by the Families to Freedom office for a different seat before traveling out of town.
+Our staff is specially trained to the same standards as certified car seat technicians to install child restraint seats before travel.
+Volunteer drivers are reminded to ensure shoulder straps are in the correct position (above or below the shoulder) and check that the straps are snug.
+Parents are asked to buckle their child.

 Of course!
-We'll help you with installation and fitting.
-For liability and safety, if your seat is not appropriate for your child, we may refuse travel until a correctly sized seat is used.
+We'll help with installation and fitting.
+For liability and safety, if the seat is not appropriate for the child, we may refuse travel until a correctly sized seat is used.
 For example, seating a child under 3 years in a booster seat is not approved.
 View SaferCar.gov for information on car seats by age and size.